 Restraints in this context can be either Physical, or Environmental; For example a handcuff is a physical restraint, whereas a locked door or building with no unmonitored exits would be environmental.

-The consequences of risking escape immediately is almost *always* better than compliance and attempting to escape later.
+The consequences of risking escape immediately are almost *always* better than compliance and attempting to escape later.
 The more control the captor has, the few options the captive has.
+There's a relationship with time and survivability - the longer you're in someone else's custody, the less likely you are to escape.

 Now is as good of a time as any to say: